tesfy/tesfy-swift/README.md

 ```

 ### Audiences
-Use attributes to target an specific audience.
+Use attributes to target an specific audience by using [JsonLogic](http://jsonlogic.com/).

 ```swift
 let userId = "676380e0-7793-44d6-9189-eb5868e17a86"